kapsner/docker_images/Rdatascience/README.md

 ```

 Build scripts are available in the respective sub folders.
-Deployment scripts are available in the deploy folders.
+Deployment scripts are available in the [./deploy_rstudio](./deploy_rstudio) folder.
+Please adapt them to your needs.

 - on your host-machine, you can open a webbrowser and go to page "localhost:8787" to see RStudio server.
-Login with the user-password-combination specified in the docker-base_image Dockerfile and start working.
+Login with the user-password-combination specified in the Dockerfiles and start working.

 - when you deploy a shiny app, it will be accessible via "localhost:3838"